-Have you ever been around other Christians, been asked to pray and felt embarrassed because you didn’t feel your prayers were as good as everyone else’s?
-If so, I’ve got great news for you.
-All the prayers of the upright are meaningful and special to God no matter how they sound in the ears of man (Proverbs 15:8).
-Never let public prayer become an opportunity for the devil to make you feel embarrassed.
+Have you ever been around other Christians and were asked to pray and felt embarrassed because you didn’t feel your prayers were as good as everybody else’s?
+If so, I’ve got great news for you today- every Christian’s prayers are meaningful and special to God.
+Therefore, never let prayer be an opportunity for the devil to embarrass you.
 Your prayers are a great source of blessing to yourself and those around you.

-At the same time, we as Christians should always be in a place of spiritual growth and development — especially in the area of prayer (1 Peter 2:2).
-I should know more about God, today, than when I first received salvation, because I have spent more time with Him praying and hearing His voice.
-Just as when I got married, I didn’t know my wife, as well as, I do now after many years of marriage.
+At the same time we as Christians should always be in a place of spiritual growth and development.
+I should know more about God today then when I first received salvation.
+Thus, just like when I first got married I didn’t know my wife as well as I do today because after eight years we’ve grown so much closer to each other.
 The same is true with God and prayer.
 The more time you spend in prayer with God, the more you learn about His heart and attributes.
-Also, the more time you spend praying, in private, the more confident and fearless you will be to pray in public, because prayer is always for an audience of one — God.

-Avoid thinking of prayer as something you “have” to do for a certain time each day (like a chore); rather see prayer as part of all your life that you get the “privilege” to do.
-Make prayer your lifestyle, by thinking and meditating on God whenever you can and as often as you can.
-For example, when you’re on the job and asked to do an important assignment, pray to God in your heart, “God, I ask you to give me the wisdom and the strength I need to succeed at this task.”
-God is waiting for you to invite Him into your daily life and to seek His will.
-Then, when someone else brings a need to your attention, you can instantly pray aloud with boldness and faith.
+Therefore, try not to look at prayer as a “thing you do,” but rather “a way you live.”
+Make prayer your lifestyle by thinking and meditating on God whenever you can and as often as you can.
+For example, when you’re on the job and asked to do an important assignment, pray to God in your heart, “God, I ask you to give me the wisdom and strength I need to succeed at this task.”
+It’s that simple!